 Establishing an office in the DRC is a complex and time-consuming undertaking.
 Residency permit requirements, domestic labor regulations, and tax regulations change with little advance notice or without official notification or announcement.
 Hiring an attorney with local and commercial legal experience is critical.
 Joining a local business or commercial association may ease the burden of remaining in compliance with national and local regulations and provide valuable connections.

-The Guichet Unique (GUCE) is a single point (“one-stop shop”) for business creation.
+The Guichet Unique is a single point (“one-stop shop”) for business creation.
 The Guichet Unique performs essential formalities for business creation with the aim of approving business applications within three business days from receipt.
-The National Agency for Investment Promotion (ANAPI) assists investors who are interested in doing business in the DRC.
+ANAPI assists investors who are interested in doing business in the DRC.
 To benefit from incentives under the DRC’s Investment Code (which include customs duty and tax exemptions), investors need to submit a business plan and a $1,000 fee to ANAPI to assess eligibility.
 Businesses investing less than $200,000 pay a $500 fee for the assessment.
 According to current regulations, ANAPI has 30 days to decide on an investment project.

 Corporations pay the Guichet Unique fee of $120 to certify the company’s charter, register at the Trade and Personal Property Credit Register, publish the company’s charter in the Official Journal, and obtain authorization and a business license.
 Sole proprietorships pay $30 to receive a National Identification Number, business registration, and authorization to open a business.
 There is no minimum capital requirement for corporations.
 Limited liability companies must provide capital of at least $20,000.
-More information is available at the 2022 Investment Climate Statements: Democratic Republic of the Congo.
+For the latest Investment Climate Statement (ICS) which includes information on investment and business environments in foreign economies pertinent to establishing and operating an office and to hiring employees, visit the U.S. Department of Department of State’s Investment Climate Statements website.

 Franchising